-Why Combat Speed was Important in the Early Days of UFC
+Why Combat Speed Was Important in the Early Days of UFC

 In the early days of the UFC, fighters fought almost without rules like in the arenas of Rome and most likely earlier than that.
 They fought anyone regardless of weight limits, rules, and time limits.
-The fights were mismatched when it came to body weight and size, and the brutality led to next level no-holds barred grudge matches.
+The fights were mismatched when it came to body weight and size, and the brutality led to next-level no-holds-barred grudge matches.

 Due to these mismatched fights between fighters, everything mattered to win and if your opponent was stronger than you, combat speed was going to be your edge.
 Of course, speed alone is not going to get the job done, you have to have skill.
-This leads us into the following real UFC fights when UFC was born.
+This leads us to the following real UFC fights when UFC was born.

 The First UFC Fight Between a Savate Fighter and Sumo Wrestler

 Have you ever heard about the first fight in the UFC?
 It was between a Savate fighter named Gerard Gordeau and a sumo wrestler named Teila Tuli (his real name is Taylor Wily).
 Gordeau is 6 foot 5 inches tall and weighs 215 pounds.
-While Tuli stands at 6 foot 2 inches and weighs in at 450 pounds.
+While Tuli stands at 6 foot 2 inches and weighs 450 pounds.

 The Fight Between “The Giant Killer” and Tiny

 How about the fight between a Kenpo & Taekwondo MMA fighter called Keith “The Giant Killer” Hackney and a Sumo-Wrestler-Judo martial artist named Emmanuel “Tiny” Yarborough?
-Hackney stood 5 foot 11.5 inches tall and is 200 pounds, while Tiny was a giant of man at 6 foot 8 inches and weighing in at 616 pounds.
+Hackney stood 5 foot 11.5 inches tall and weighed 200 pounds, while Tiny was a giant of a man at 6 foot 8 inches and weighing in at 616 pounds.
 Don’t you think that’s an incredible mismatch between these two?

 Hackney throws his first punch and lands, dropping Tiny to the mat but then he grabs a hold of Hackney and does some punching himself.
 As Hackney tries to get away, Tiny throws him out of the ring’s gates, breaking them.
 That’s 616 pounds pushing him out like a rag-doll.